obvonage/deved-platform/content/blog/en/create-a-static-site-using-vitepress-for-beautiful-help-documentation.md

 cd static-starter
 ```

-Then, initialize it with [Yarn](https://classic.yarnpkg.com/).
+Then, initialize it with [Yarn](https://classic.yarnpkg.com/) or [NPM](https://www.npmjs.com/).
+For this example, we'll be using Yarn.
 If you don't have Yarn installed, you can install it on the  [downloads page](https://classic.yarnpkg.com/lang/en/docs/install/).
+For those using NPM, the VitePress documentation is located [here](https://www.npmjs.com/package/vitepress).

 ```shell
 yarn init